plinecom/py_exr_ffmpeg/README.md

-# How to turn a sequence of still images (OpenEXR) into a movie, using Python and ffmpeg.
+# How to turn a sequence of still images (OpenEXR) into a movie using Python and FFmpeg.

 # Self Description
 I am Masataka @plinecom, a pipeline engineer at digitalbigmo Inc.